Zabanaa/molly/README.md

 ## Future features and Roadmap
-While molly in its current state is not in alpha by any measure.
-I plan on adding more features to it as I go along and learn more about computer networking.
+While molly in its current state is not in alpha by any measure, I plan on adding more features to it as I go along and learn more about computer networking.
 The aim is for me to solidify my knowledge in the subject and to provide **you** with a solid application that you can use reliably.

 The following is the list of features a plan on implementing:

 - Ping sweeps
-- Ip Ranges
+- IP Ranges
 - "Stealthy" port scanning

 ## Licence